-What is “off-label” and why would a physician prescribe something that was not originally meant for pregnancy?
+Why would a physician prescribe something not originally meant for pregnancy?

 Physicians are busy people and often rely on what a drug manufacturer representative recommends.
 Nausea during pregnancy is very difficult on the mother and doctors may think they are helping out with this medicine.

-I took Zofran during pregnancy and my child was born with a birth defect?
-Do I have a case against the manufacturer?
+If you took Zofran during pregnancy and your child was born with a birth defect, do you have a case against the manufacturer?

 Yes.
-If you took Zofran during pregnancy and your child was born with a birth defect, you have two choices–either joining a class action lawsuit or a filing a separate personal injury claim against the manufacturer.
+If you took Zofran during pregnancy and your child was born with a birth defect, you have two choices–either joining a class-action lawsuit or filing a separate personal injury claim against the manufacturer.
 Both suits have their advantages.
-A class action lawsuit is designed to represent the largest number of victims to fight a large entity.
+A class-action lawsuit is designed to represent the largest number of victims to fight a large entity.
 A personal injury lawsuit is what it sounds like—your sole claim alone against the manufacturer.

 Give us a call at 404-400-4000 to discuss your options.